 During the HDIce tests, it is expected that beam current of 100 nA will be used for tuning and current calibration measurements, approximately 20% of the total running time of 900 hours per year[3].
 This is necessary because the very low currents equal or below 10 nA needed for HDIce target tests are unsuitable for steering and current calibrations.
 The HDIce target tests will consume the remaining 80% of time budget.

 The Test Lab building is accessible to any Jlab employees without requirement of radiation safety training.
 The shielding requirements are therefore the same as for public, i.e. not to exceed the effective dose regulatory limit of 100 mrem per year.
 The shielding design goal for such areas is conservatively lower, 10 mrem/y.
 However, facility use and occupancy factors can be applied.
-As part of the ALARA approach, Jlab Radiation Safety uses the concept of Radiation Control Area (RCA), accessible only to radiation workers.
-RCAs are posted where routinely exceeding dose rates of 50 rem may be expected, e.g. around radioactive material storage locations.
+As part of the ALARA approach, Jlab Radiation Safety uses the concept of Radiologically Control Area (RCA), accessible only to radiation workers.
+RCAs are posted where routinely exceeding dose rates of 50 rem/h may be expected, e.g. around radioactive material storage locations.
 This RCA dose rate threshold value is derived from the above 100 mrem/y regulatory limit, assuming a 2000 h/y occupancy.

 If the shielding were designed so that a loss of 100 nA results in a dose rate outside shielding at the RCA limit, this would already slightly exceed the design goal of 10 mrem/y if we assume the above usage and full beam loss (which would be a very conservative assumption).
 While not all such losses will occur in places without local shielding (e.g. outside Faraday cups or dumps), calculated dose rates consistent with the RCA limit are in this case a useful reference used throughout this text.
 It is envisioned that future tests and experiments in Cave 2 would use 10 MeV beams with currents up to 100 A. This operation may be possible as long as routine beam losses anywhere along the beamline can be kept below 100 nA, the value for which the current Cave 2 shielding has been designed.
 It is of course assumed that beam dumps, Faraday cups and other points of frequent beam loss will have local shielding.
 The issue of accident scenarios is discussed further in this document.